-- ➤ The strategic risk register is reviewed a minimum of twice yearly by P.M.B., with interim reports quarterly as required. - Six monthly review of the operational risk registers and a summary report of these reviews to P.M.B. - ➤ A six monthly report is provided to Committee (Governance and Audit) detailing the current strategic and high level operational risks and the progress made in controlling them. - An annual report reviewing Risk Management activity and an action plan for the coming year - taking into account changes in methodology and results of internal and external reviews.
-Going to P.M.B., Governance & Audit and Cabinet.
-This needs to cover all of the three areas of risk - Ad-hoc reports need to be provided to P.M.B. when new, significant risk issues arise.
+- ➤ The strategic risk register is reviewed a minimum of twice yearly by P.M.B., with interim reports quarterly as required. - Six monthly review of the operational risk registers and a summary report of these reviews to P.M.B. - Project risks are reported through the project management process and reported to the project management board.
+Significant issues will also be included in the reporting process to P.M.B. - A six monthly report is provided to Committee (Governance and Audit) detailing the current strategic and high level operational risks and the progress made in controlling them. - An annual report reviewing Risk Management activity and an action plan for the coming year - taking into account changes in methodology and results of internal and external reviews.
+Going to P.M.B., Governance & Audit and Cabinet. - Ad-hoc reports need to be provided to P.M.B. when new, significant risk issues arise.